The gate was supposed to be routine.

 The second was that the others started folding into Michael's pattern without arguing.

-Even the panicking remnants of the third squad started following shouted directions once they realized the only voices making sense on the floor weren't coming from command anymore.
+Rookies from the second squad compressed their spacing and used the container corners instead of trying to defend open ground.
+One support-type dropped a barrier where Yuri needed cover, not where the textbook said it belonged.
+Even the broken remnants of the third squad started following shouted directions once they realized the only voices making sense on the floor were not coming from command anymore.

-This was not leadership, Michael thought.
+This was not leadership.

 This was triage.